-The EU Commission, published its EU Strategy on Sustainable & Smart Mobility SSMS on December 9th 2020.
+The European Commission published its EU Strategy on Sustainable & Smart Mobility SSMS on December 9th, 2020.
 This document can be seen as an extension of the EU Green Deal which was published one year earlier, in December 2019.

 The Smart Mobility Strategy (SSMS) seeks to increase the share of Inland Waterway Transport (IWT) by 25 % by 2030 and by 50 % by 2050.
 The European Commission in its recently published Communication on the SSMS underlines the importance of Inland Waterway Transport as sustainable mode of transport to realize its future sustainability goals.
 Based upon the Green Deal a key objective is to deliver a 90% reduction in transport-related greenhouse gas emissions by 2050

 “The scenarios underpinning the strategy, common to those supporting the 2030 climate target plan, demonstrate that, with the right level of ambition, the combination of policy measures set out in this strategy can deliver a 90% reduction in the transport sector’s emissions by 2050.”